samnaveenkumaroff/AlphaK/README.md

 #### Open WebUI: Server Connection Error

-If you're experiencing connection issues, it’s often due to the WebUI docker container not being able to reach the Ollama server at 127.0.0.1:11434 (host.docker.internal:11434) inside the container .
+If you're experiencing connection issues, it's often due to the WebUI docker container not being able to reach the Ollama server at 127.0.0.1:11434 (host.docker.internal:11434) inside the container.
 Use the `--network=host` flag in your docker command to resolve this.
 Note that the port changes from 3000 to 8080, resulting in the link: `http://localhost:8080`.

 **Example Docker Command**: